Reduced model reconstruction method for stable positive network systems: Preliminaries

 We divide the node set $\mathcal{V}$ of the original graph $\mathcal{G}$ into $r$, which is greatly smaller than $n$, nonempty and disjoint subsets denoted by $\mathcal{C}_1,\ldots, \mathcal{C}_r$ called clusters of $\mathcal{G}$.
 Then, we define the characteristic matrix $\Pi \in \mathbb{R}^{n\times r}$ of $\mathcal{C}_1,\ldots, \mathcal{C}_r$ as the binary matrix

 Using the characteristic matrix $\Pi$, we define the initial reduced system of the original system (\ref{original}) as

 where $x_r(t)\in \mathbb{R}^r$, $y_r(t)\in \mathbb{R}^p$, and

 with $\alpha\geq 0$.
 Note that $\Pi^\top \Pi$ is invertible, because $\Pi^\top \Pi$ is a diagonal matrix whose diagonal elements are the number of nodes which compose the each cluster.
 The matrix $A_r^{(0)}$ is Metzler for any $\alpha\geq 0$.
-However, because the matrix $A_r^{(0)}$ is not stable as shown in \cite{misawa2022h}, we need to choose $\alpha$ such that the resulting matrix $A_r^{(0)}$ is stable.
+However, because the matrix $A_r^{(0)}$ is not {always} stable as shown in \cite{misawa2022h}, we need to choose $\alpha$ such that the resulting matrix $A_r^{(0)}$ is stable. {It should be noted that if $A$ is a Laplacian matrix, $A_r=(\Pi^\top\Pi)^{-1}\Pi^\top A \Pi$ is also a Laplacian matrix \cite{cheng2020clustering}.
+That is, $A$ and $A_r$ are both semi-stable, where system \eqref{original} is called semi-stable if the zero eigenvalues of $A$ are semisimple and the real parts of all the other eigenvalues are negative.
+In Section \ref{Sec7}, we describe an application of our proposed method to semi-stable positive network systems including a Laplacian dynamical system.}